 Workplace pension plans

-Workplace pension plans and personal savings round out the income provided by public plans.
-For most Quebeckers, they are necessary to maintain their standard of living in retirement.
+For most Quebeckers, workplace pension plans and personal savings round out the income provided by public plans and they are necessary to maintain their standard of living in retirement.

 Workplace plans include: